Albolafia: Origins

+Later history

+The noria was clearly featured in some 14th-century seals of the council of Cordoba that depict the city's riverbank along with the Mosque-Cathedral.
 The wheel of the noria was dismantled in 1492 on the orders of Queen Isabella, who complained of the noise it made as she lay sick inside the Christian-era Alcázar.
 It is possible that the creation of new water supplies also made the noria redundant or dispensable.

-At some point in the 16th or 17th century the noria was converted into a flour mill which remained operational until the 20th century.
-Between 1904 and 1910 a dam was built around the area of the mill in order to contain the river during floods.
+At some point in the 16th or 17th century, the noria was converted into a flour mill which remained operational until the 20th century.
+Between 1904 and 1910, a dam was built around the area of the mill in order to contain the river during floods.
 The dam's construction resulted in the demolition of a part of the historic mill building as well as the demolition of two of the three remaining arches of the former aqueduct which delivered water from the wheel to the city.

-In the 1960s the architect and scholar Felix Hernández Giménez was tasked by the city council to conduct a restoration of the noria, including a reconstruction of its medieval waterwheel.
-In order to rebuild the waterwheel Hernández Giménez had to demolish more of the former mill, in particular a house that had been on the side of the structure facing the river.
+In the 1960s, the architect and scholar Felix Hernández Giménez was tasked by the city council to conduct a restoration of the noria, including a reconstruction of its medieval waterwheel.
+In order to rebuild the waterwheel, Hernández Giménez had to demolish more of the former mill, in particular a house that had been built on the side of the structure facing the river.
 This uncovered the original southern facade of the noria building, though Hernández Giménez had to further expand the central arch of the structure in order to create fittings for the axis of the replica wheel.
-In the decades after this restoration the wooden wheel began to warp out of shape, and between 1993 and 1994 it was replaced again with an exact replica.
+In the decades after this restoration, the wooden wheel began to warp out of shape, and between 1993 and 1994 it was replaced again with an exact replica.